neric89/3DTurtles/README.md

 #### Turtle3D.heading()
-returns the turtle's current heading, __ in the XY plane, and __ in the XZ plane
+returns the turtle's current heading, XY_angle in the XY plane, and Z_angle in the XZ plane

 #### Turtle3D.stamp()